 - Realtors are aligned with a respected organization that has a reputation for upholding high ethical standards.
 For consumers, working with a Realtor can offer an extra layer of confidence and trust in their agent’s competence and ethical conduct.

-- NAR offers a wealth of resources to its members, including educational opportunities, research and data, and networking events.
-This can give Realtors a competitive edge, helping them stay informed, up-to-date, and connected in the industry.
+- NAR offers its members a wealth of resources, including educational opportunities, access to research and data, and networking events.
+This can give Realtors a competitive edge, helping them stay informed, up to date, and connected in the industry.

-- NAR membership gives agents a voice in shaping the industry’s future.
-NAR is a powerful advocate for real estate professionals and property owners, lobbying on important policy issues related to real estate.
+- As a powerful advocate for real estate professionals and property owners, NAR gives agents a voice in shaping the industry’s future via the organization’s lobbying on important policy issues related to real estate.

 What is NAR’s Code of Ethics?